-The differences between Ketogenic Diet compared to a Low Carb Diet and my 6 Week Keto Results!
+The differences between a Low Carb Diet and Ketogenic Diet and my 6 Week Keto Results!

 If you’re following my blog then you are most likely into a sugar free diet and many of you are also low carb.
 But I’m guessing there aren’t too many of you following me that are on the keto diet so I figured a post all about the differences might be needed.